-We compute EOFs of the station observations and the ensemble mean GCM precipitation, as well as S/N EOFs of the GCM precipitation.
-The spatial patterns and time series of the first four S/N EOFs, as well as their correlation with observed SST anomalies and Hulme precipitation, are shown in Figs.1-4; Figs. 1 and 3, show the S/N EOFs related to Guinea coast and Sahel rainfall, respectively, and include the corresponding observation EOF and time-series, as well as the spatial patterns of related EOFs.
+We compute EOFs of the station rainfall observations and the ensemble mean GCM precipitation, as well as S/N EOFs of the GCM precipitation.
+The spatial patterns and time series of the first four S/N EOFs, as well as their correlation with observed SST anomalies and Hulme precipitation, are shown in Figs. 1-4, respectively; Figs. 1 and 3 show the S/N EOFs related to Guinea Coast and Sahel rainfall, respectively, and include the corresponding station rainfall EOF and time series, as well as the spatial patterns of related ensemble mean EOFs.

 a.
-Comparison with station observation EOFs
+Comparison with station rainfall EOFs

-The first two station data EOFs describe respectively Sahel (Fig. 3d) and Guinea Coast (Fig. 1d) rainfall and represent 32.2% and 15.8% of the total variance.
-The ordering of the station EOFs likely reflects the nonuniform spatial distribution of station locations, though GCM EOFs (not shown) have the same ordering when only land points are used in the computation.
-Correlating the time-series of the stations data EOFs with those of the GCM EOFs gives a sense of the correspondences between GCM and observed modes of variability, and Table 1 shows the correlations of the two station data EOF time series with those of GCM EOFs.
-The first (Sahel) EOF of the station data correlates with the second and sixth GCM EOFs which explain 27.7% and 1.6% respectively of the total variance.
-While the second GCM EOF shows broad positive precipitation anomalies across the Sahel region, the sixth GCM EOF shows positive and negative precipitation anomalies.
-Performing multiple linear regression between the time-series of the second and sixth GCM EOFs and that of the first station data EOF gives a time-series whose correlation with the station EOF is 0.72.
-The second (Guinea Coast) EOF of the station data correlates well with both the first and third GCM EOFs which explain 43.1% and 13.4% respectively of the total variance.
-Using multiple linear regression with the first and third GCM EOF time-series gives a time-series whose correlation with the time-series of the second (Guinea Coast) EOF of the station data is 0.73.
-There are no significant correlations between the Sahel and Guinea Coast station data EOFs and untabulated higher order GCM EOFs.
+The first two station rainfall EOFs describe, respectively, Sahel (Fig. 3d) and Guinea Coast (Fig. 1d) rainfall and represent 32.2% and 15.8% of the total station rainfall anomaly variance.
+The ordering of the station EOFs may reflect the nonuniform spatial distribution of station locations, though GCM EOFs (not shown) have the same ordering when only land points are used in the computation.
+Correlating the time series of the station EOFs with those of the GCM EOFs gives a sense of the correspondence between the GCM and the observed modes of variability, and Table 1 shows the correlations of the two station EOF time series with those of GCM EOFs.
+The first (Sahel) station rainfall EOF correlates with the second and sixth GCM EOFs. which explain 27.7% and 1.6%, respectively, of the total variance.
+While the second GCM EOF shows broad positive precipitation anomalies across the Sahel region (Fig. 3a) like the station EOF, the sixth GCM EOF shows positive and negative precipitation anomalies (Fig. 3b).
+Performing a multiple linear regression between the time series of the second and sixth GCM EOFs and that of the first station rainfall EOF gives a time series whose correlation with the station EOF is 0.72.
+The second (Guinea Coast) station rainfall EOF correlates well with both the first and third GCM EOFs, which explain 43.1% and 13.4%, respectively, of the total variance.
+Using multiple linear regression with the first and third GCM EOF time series gives a time series whose correlation with the time series of the second (Guinea Coast) station rainfall EOF is 0.73.
+There are no significant correlations between the Sahel and Guinea Coast station rainfall EOFs and untabulated higher-order GCM EOFs.